tfemby/brushy/README.md

-# Brushy - Personal ebuild testing repo
+# Brushy - Desktop ebuild repo
-This repo is just here to host my personal collection of ebuilds and packages related to it.
+This repo is primarily created to host ebuilds of packages I personally use.

-So far app-editors/neovide is the only build that is worth merging.
+If you have any issues with an ebuilds, feel free to open an issue.

+If you're inclined, give me some code to help improve a build 🙂 I can't guarantee I'll add your changes for whatever reason.

+### Packages worthy of emerge
+- app-editors/neovide
+- x11-misc/rofi-emoji